wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 }
 ```

-# Publish the Function App
+## Publish the Function App

 To get everything working the last thing we need to do is put our code onto Azure.
 I find that the quickest way to do this is using the Publish command in Visual Studio.

-# Now We Have a Contact Centre?
+## Now We Have a Contact Centre?

-# References
+## References

-*
+* The code from this tutorial can all be found on [GitHub](https://github.com/Vonage-Community/blog-voice-dotnet-serverless_contact_centre)
+* More information about [Vonage's NCCO](https://developer.vonage.com/voice/voice-api/overview) and [Voice API](https://www.vonage.co.uk/communications-apis/voice/)
+* Try [Azure Functions](https://azure.microsoft.com/en-gb/services/functions/) for free if you haven't already